Averydimbulb79/mike_editor/README.md

 • diagram compatibility
 • a familiar desktop-style interface

-The editor is intentionally built as a single-file browser application so it can run locally without installation.

 ---

 ## Secondary Goal: Testing "Vibe Coding"

-This project is also an experiment in vibe coding with ChatGPT.
+This project is also an experiment in AI-assisted development.

-Rather than following a traditional development process, the editor was iteratively built through conversation with AI.
+Rather than following a traditional development process, the editor was iteratively built through structured collaboration with ChatGPT.

 The experiment explores:

-• how far AI-assisted development can go
+• how far AI-assisted development can scale
-• how complex a UI tool can be built through iterative prompting
+• how complex a UI system can be built through iterative prompting
-• whether conversational design can replace traditional planning for certain types of software
+• whether conversational design can complement traditional engineering workflows

-Every feature in the current version was developed through iterative collaboration with ChatGPT.

 ---